maciej-radziejewski/get-attendance/README.md

     Column header ... expected and ... encountered.

 you need to change some lines in the script file by putting the actual column headers between the quotes.
-Specifically, you have to change:
+Specifically, you have to change the lines:

-    column_header_full_name = 'Imię i nazwisko' # In attendance lists and reports
+    column_header_full_name = 'Imię i nazwisko' # In attendance lists and reports column_header_time_mark = 'Znacznik czasu' # In attendance lists

-and also:

-    column_header_time_mark = 'Znacznik czasu' # In attendance lists

-for attendance lists to work, and

     column_header_join_time = 'Godzina dołączenia' # In attendance reports
     column_header_leave_time = 'Godzina opuszczenia' # In attendance reports
     column_header_role = 'Rola' # In attendance reports

-for attendance reports to work.
+Please, open the attendance lists/reports with a text editor to see exactly, what headers were used by your version of Teams.
 The other settings near those are 0-based column numbers where the data can be found.
 You should not have to change those, unless Teams changes its behaviour.

+Attendance reports should identify you explicitly as the meeting organizer.
+For example, in Polish you would be called "Organizator".
+As a final step to adapt the script to your language, please change the line

+    organizer_role_in_reports = 'Organizator'

+to what Teams used in your files.
+This way your name will be correctly skipped from the generated files.

 #### 4. Create the schedule file.